lirantal/pact-workshop-consumer-nodejs/README.md

 ```

 Note: calling the `verifyProvider()` method may take some time to complete because it is instantiating the pact runner as well as changing states, and interacting with the provider API all during this method call.
 As such, to ensure it can complete for the test case, enough time needs to be allotted for the test to run.

+#### Putting it all together

+To tie up the whole process together for running provider contract testing:
+1. Execute the API service (i.e: `npm start`)
+2. Execute the state management API service (i.e: `npm run provider:states`)
+3. Run provider contract tests

+Only once (1) and (2) are up and ready to process requests should (3) provider contract tests start executing.

 ## Step 3: Publish/Retrieve Contracts from Broker